Our Modern Slavery Statement

 As critical infrastructure projects, the activities at Hinkley Point C and Sizewell C involve complex supply chain structures.
 At EDF we are continually and actively evaluating our assurance processes and seek to maintain open discussions with suppliers to promote a collaborative approach to ethical and sustainable working practices across the supply chain.

 Smart Meter Production and Installation

 Most of the gas we buy, both for sale to our customers and for use in our power stations, is purchased via our affiliate company.
-Our gas is received via the National Balancing Point (which is a gas trading facility run independently of EDF Energy) or via Beach Gas at a UK terminal.
+Our gas is received via the National Balancing Point (a gas trading facility run independently of EDF) or via Beach Gas at a UK terminal.
 As it is a fungible product, it is not possible for us to track the supply chain backwards.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes EDF Energy’s slavery and human trafficking statement for the financial year ending 31 December 2016.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes EDF’s slavery and human trafficking statement for the financial year ending 31 December 2022.